 What is the advantage of shifting away from testing all employees in an HCP at the same time once per year?

 We are asked this question a lot.
 There are many advantages.

-The traditional approach that businesses use to manage their HCP is to hire a service provider.
+The traditional approach that businesses use to manage their HCP is to hire an audiological service provider.
 This provider comes onsite with a mobile clinic which is typically a large truck outfitted with testing booths and equipment.
 Alternatively, companies may opt to send participating employees to a local clinic.
 Both of these choices can become prohibitively expensive, as well as time consuming.

 The truck is usually scheduled over a one- or two- day period once per year.
 On a given day and time, the employee must make their way to the location on campus where the truck is set up.
 In an organization with hundreds or thousands of employees in their HCP, the burden of scheduling these employees and the oversight required to ensure they get to the mobile clinic can be significant.

 Depending on the type of operation you’re running, this can be challenging.
 These employees may be performing an important service or operating a specialized piece of machinery.
 To pull them away from their job, or off of a production line, often means a disruption of service.
 You may even be required to backfill them while they are away to ensure continued operations.
 Not only is this disruptive, it quickly becomes expensive, especially when you pay overtime to employees who cover a colleague’s workstation while they are undergoing their hearing test.
 Then, for any number of reasons, they couldn’t leave their post or make it to work that day and they miss their scheduled appointment.
 Now rescheduling is required.

 These tests are typically booked close together, often leaving the employee less than 15-minutes to get in and out of the mobile clinic, which could very well be parked on the other side of the campus.
 Everything needs to line up perfectly.
 Their replacement needs to arrive on time, they need to be able to leave their post on time, and they need to be able to get from their workplace to the mobile clinic on time.